-- e) For plar ado public use airport, would the project result in a safety hazard for people residing or working in the project area? - f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? - q) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+- f) For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? - g) Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan? - h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?